newdigate/macos-recycle-interop/README.md

 # macos-recycle-interop
-a rough macos c++ sketch/proof-of-concept to dynamically load the REX Shared Library (from macos bundle, available as download from propellerheads) and inspect .rx2 and .rex audio loop files
+a rough macos c++ sketch/proof-of-concept
+* dynamically load the REX Shared Library (available as download from propellerheads, see below)
+* inspect .rx2 and .rex audio loop file info with slice info

 ## credit
 based on rexlib from https://github.com/noorus/rexlib